SunHHB/DellBIOSTools/README.md

 ------------------------------------------------------------
 Credits

-- Original tools by Rex98 & Techshack Cebu
+- Original Bios Unlocker tool by Rex98 & Techshack Cebu
 - Research by Dogbert and Asyncritus
 - Python scripts courtesy of chromebreakerdev